ajoshiusc/auto_resection_mask/README.md

 The code is documented in the jupyter notebook main_automask.ipynb

 This notebook shows an example workflow to delineate resection on MRI image.

-Inputs: Pre-op MRI image, Post-op MRI image
+*Inputs*: Pre-op MRI image, Post-op MRI image

-Outputs: Post-op MRI image affinely registered to pre-op MRI image, resection mask (\<subject\>.resection.mask.nii.gz)
+*Outputs*: Post-op MRI image affinely registered to pre-op MRI image, resection mask (\<subject\>.resection.mask.nii.gz)

 To run the code, NVidia GPU is required.
+To run the code, please open main_automask.ipynb as a jupyter notebook, correct paths of our input pre-op and post-op MRIs and run the code.